doc-ai/tensorio-ios/README.md

 ```

 The *[0,1]* standard dequantization is particularly useful for softmax proability outputs with quantized models, when you must convert from a quantized range of [0,255] back to a valid probability distribution in the range of [0,1].

-<i color="red">TensorIO 0.1.0 does not support dequantization, except for a standard dequantization function that converts values from a range of 0 to 255 to a range of 0 to 1.
-Use the "[0,1]" standard dequantization shown above.</i>

 **Using Quantization and Dequantization**